jjbochard/P02_Bookstoscrape/README.md

 - ~~To run the script more efficiently, asynchronous programmation can be use by using threads~~.

 - Because I'm using Python, I can use clases to code with objects

+- I can use tests to detect problems more efficiently or use TTD to avoid them